-Untitled Imaginary Society is an online forum open to anyone to exercise our social imagination in practice and in theory.
-We assume that our current capacity to imagine better societies is limited and it keeps us from being in control of the deep societal transformation we are in.
+Untitled Imaginary Society is an online forum open to anyone to exercise our social Imagination in practice and in theory.

 3/9/2020 VestAndPage: Changing the Gaze – Moving beyond anthropocentric imaginaries

-Verena Stenke and Andrea Pagnes have been working together as VestAndPage for over a decade, and gained international recognition for their work in performance art, performance-based film, writing, and publishing.
-Their work moves between the unseen and the unforeseen, the unsaid, the forgotten, and the repressed; it has involved collective performance operas , and the creation of temporary artistic communities .
+Verena Stenke and Andrea Pagnes have been working together as a VestAndPage for over a decade, and gained international recognition for their work in performance art, performance-based film, writing, and publishing.
+Their work moves between the unseen and the unforeseen, the unsaid, the Forgotten, and the repressed; it has involved collective performance operas , and the creation of temporary artistic communities .
 They will remind us that to imagine differently is to see, listen, and relate differently.
 At the convergence of multiple crises, how can we change our gaze to imagine a different future?

-Gabriella Gómez-Mont is a film maker, visual artist, experimental curator & urbanist, who fearlessly led the multidisciplinary ”Laboratorio para la Ciudad” bringing imagination and creativity into the government of the enormous Mexico City.
-The session was hosted by Demos Helsinki.
-Due to technical difficulties we unfortunately don’t have a recording of the wonderful talk to share.
+Gabriella Gómez-Mont is a film maker, visual artist, experimental curator & urbanist who fearlessly led the Multidisciplinary ”Laboratory of Ciudad” bringing Imagination and creativity into the government of the enormous Mexico City.
+The session was Hosted by Demos Helsinki.
+Due to technical difficulties we unfortunately do not have a recording of the wonderful talk to share.

-Geoff Mulgan is Professor of Collective Intelligence at UCL and an Fellow at Demos Helsinki.
+Geoff Mulgan is Professor of Collective Intelligence at UCL and a Fellow at Demos Helsinki.
 The inspiration for the meeting was Geoff’s paper on the topic .
-The session was hosted by Demos Helsinki.
+The session was Hosted by Demos Helsinki.
 Watch the recording on Geoff’s talk: